mi-alkhamis/docker-ansible-playbook-ubuntu/README.md

 ## Overview

-If you are looking for a playbook to automate install docker for you, this playbook preapared based on [docker.io](https://docs.docker.com/engine/install/ubuntu/) for ubuntu (or ubuntu based distro only )
+If you are looking for a playbook to automate install docker for you, this playbook prepared based on [docker.io](https://docs.docker.com/engine/install/ubuntu/) for Ubuntu (or Ubuntu-based distro only )

 **USE on your own risk for non-ubuntu based distro**